GCSchmidt/local-image-features-apps/image-stitching/README.md

 2. Speed requirements
 3. Accuracy req requirements

+## The Dataset
+**Source:** The dataset was found at: https://github.com/ppwwyyxx/OpenPano/releases/tag/0.1.

+**Details:** It contains 8 sets of images for panorama stitching, and the number of images for each set ranges from 4 to 38.

 ## TODOs
-1. Find a suitable dataset to develop a soultion for.
+1. Find a suitable dataset to develop a soultion for
 2. Determine Goals/Objective
-3. Implement image stitching solution.
+3. Implement image stitching solution
 4. Check if Goals / Objectives are met